-In her very first jury trial, Tamara and her partner, Robert Odell, obtained a $1,377,000.00 discrimination verdict on behalf of their client, Huron Mayo, in a complex employment discrimination and harassment case - prevailing on all five (5) causes of action against defendant Community Development Commission of the County of Los Angeles.
+In her very first jury trial, Tamara and her partner, Robert Odell, obtained a $1,377,000.00 discrimination verdict on behalf of their client, Huron Mayo, in a complex disability discrimination, retaliation and CFRA case - prevailing on all five (5) causes of action against defendant Community Development Commission of the County of Los Angeles.

-Despite this, Robert and Tamara tried the case and were able to obtain a $550,000.00 jury award for Mr. Snead, which was one of the largest discrimination verdicts in San Bernardino County for 2015.
+In June 2015, Robert and Tamara tried another employment discrimination case on behalf of a disabled school custodian and were able to obtain a $550,000.00 jury verdict for their client.
+The award was one of the largest discrimination verdicts in San Bernardino County for 2015.

 In her spare time, Ms. Freeze enjoys Brazilian Jiu Jisu (BJJ) and chess.
 Occasionally, you may find Ms. Freeze coaching chess at local elementary schools or serving as a referee at kids’ BJJ tournaments.